HenrikMader/PredictiveProcess/README.md

 For more details regarding the PREDICTIONS, please refer to the [project page](https://verenich.github.io/ProcessSequencePrediction)

-2, On the Predictions the ADJUSTMENT FOR REGRESSION TOWARDS THE MEAN has been done in the files helpdesk_analysis.py and env_permit_analysis.py.
+2, On the Predictions the ADJUSTMENT FOR REGRESSION TOWARDS THE MEAN has been done in the files helpdesk.py and env_permit.py.

-The results of this are stored in MyResults.
+Both scripts produce four graphs which are shown in the seminar paper, in main directory (Code).
+On the helpdesk dataset there needs to be four lines of code commented out, in order to produce the graph for the filtered dataset, which is also written in the script
+The graphs can also be found in the folder MyResults without running the scripts.